-I. Dress Code - Students are expected to follow the dress code while participating in clinical experiences.

-A. Females' Appearance:

-- 1. Females will wear selected uniforms which can be pants or skirts with a scrub top.

-- 2. Skirts need to be at least knee length.

-- 3. White hose are worn with skirts and white hose or white socks with pants.

-- 4. Makeup: No heavy makeup.

-- 5. Tops shall be sufficiently long enough to cover midriff while giving patient care.

-- 6. Pants will rest at waist level.

-- 7. No cleavage shall be visible

-B. Males' Appearance

-- 1. Males to wear selected uniforms.

-- 2. White socks are worn with uniforms.

-- 3. Beards: facial hair needs to be trimmed neatly with no handle-bar mustaches or long side burns, (below bottom of ears).

-- 4. Pants will rest at waist level.

-C. All Students Appearance:

-- 1. Nails Clean, medium length, no polish.
-(Sculptured nails are not allowed.) - Earrings Pierced only, small studs only, one pair only to be worn in the lower earlobe. - 3.
+- I. Dress Code Students are expected to follow the dress code while participating in clinical experiences. - A. Females' Appearance: - 1.
+Selected uniforms consisting of pants or skirts with a scrub top. - 2.
+Skirts need to be at least knee length. - 3.
+White hose are worn with skirts and white hose or white socks with pants. - 4.
+Makeup: No heavy makeup. - 5.
+Tops shall be sufficiently long enough to cover midriff while giving patient care. - 6.
+Pants will rest at waist level. - 7.
+No cleavage shall be visible - B. Males' Appearance - 1.
+Selected uniforms consisting of a scrub top and pants. - 2.
+White socks are worn with uniforms. - 3.
+Beards: facial hair needs to be trimmed neatly with no handle-bar mustaches or long side burns, (below bottom of ears). - 4.
+Pants will rest at waist level. - C. All Students' Appearance: - 1.
+Nails Clean, medium length, no polish.
+(Sculptured nails are not allowed.) - 2.
+Earrings Pierced only, small studs only, one pair only to be worn in the lower earlobe. - 3.
 No other pierced jewelry allowed. - 4.
 Jewelry Plain wedding band and watch only. - 5.
 Hair: Neat, clean, out of eyes, no extreme styles, no extreme accessories, style that does not interfere with the student's responsibilities, hair beyond collar length needs to be pulled back and up off the nape of the neck.
-Hair must of natural coloring and highlights. - 6.
-No perfume/cologne, scented lotions, hairsprays, or offensive odors (including tobacco smoke). - 7.
+Hair must be of natural coloring and highlights. - No perfume/cologne, scented lotions, hairsprays, or offensive odors (including tobacco smoke). - 7.
 No attire which causes a distraction or impedes the ability to give healthcare assistance. - 8.
 Plain white color t-shirt (long or short sleeve) can be worn under scrub top. - 9.
-Body tattoos are not to be visible. - BCCC student ID badge or clinical facility badge must be worn and visible at all time.
+Body tattoos are not to be visible. - 10.
+BCCC student ID badge or clinical facility badge must be worn and visible at all time.